phlppnhllngr/phlppnhllngr.github.io/content/automatisierung/Marketing.md

         - *Write email templates in your favorite editor, checked into git*
         - *testing SDK to test your marketing campaigns in CI*
         - *Self-hostable*
-        - *Journey monitoring and alerting.*
+        - *Journey monitoring and alerting*
     - <https://github.com/dittofeed/dittofeed>
 - **Keila**
     - Newsletter